 His newcomer journey

-At that time, Samir was at the top of his career with 30 years of experience as an electronics and communications engineer under his belt.
+At that time, Sameer was at the top of his career with 30 years of experience as an electronics and communications engineer under his belt.
 His last job title in the UAE was Network and Operations Engineer at SamaCom Teleport Dubai, the largest teleport in the Middle East.
 He was also Technical Editor for a satellite and electronics magazine for more than 10 years.
 The only hitch was that, at that time, there were no opportunities for him and his family to become permanent residents, much less become citizens in Dubai.
-As luck would have it, Samir met a Pakistani businessman who told him all about Canada.
-This started his research about immigrating and this eventually led to his application for a visa to Canada.
+As luck would have it, Sameer met a Pakistani businessman who told him all about Canada.
+This started his research about immigrating and this eventually led to his application for a Canadian visa.

-Samir brought his expertise to MB Hydro International where he became a project consultant for four and a half years.
-Recently, with the downsizing at MB Hydro, Samir has taken a vacation (not really retiring, even when he’s in his 60s) and is now spending more time on his volunteer work.
+Sameer brought his expertise to MB Hydro International where he became a project consultant for four and a half years.
+With the downsizing at MB Hydro, Sameer has taken a vacation (not really retiring, even when he’s in his 60s) and is now spending more time on his volunteer work.

 Working with newcomers